jpswade/jpswade.github.io/_posts/2017-09-13-journey-to-dev-ops-phoenix-project.md

 If the objective is to deliver value sooner, then the goal should be to make 10 deployments per day possible, without impacting the business.

 The question you should be asking your team is; what do we need to do to achieve that goal?
-My view is, if we're not working towards that answer and we're not doing DevOps.
+My view is, if you're not working towards that answer then you're not doing DevOps.

 What would you need to do to make 10 deployments per day possible?